Johnsingh007-ui/transitpulse/README.md

 - `./dev_start.sh` - Quick development start
 - `./setup_and_start.sh` - Full setup with database initialization

+**⚠️ If launch.sh fails with HTTP 404/401 errors**, see the **🚨 RELIABLE STARTUP** section in Troubleshooting below for guaranteed working commands.

 ## 🎯 Project Data Policy

 **⚠️ IMPORTANT: NO MOCK DATA OR TEST DATA**